RTES-Group/DigitSynth/design/README.md

  ```
  ON STARTUP:

-  FOR each analogue sensor (0 to 3):
+  FOR each analogue sensor (0 to 7):

     set up ADC channel

     assign value-change callback

-  FOR each digital button (0 to 3):
+  FOR each button (0 to 3)

-  set up GPIO pin

      attach interrupt on PRESS and RELEASE

   set active_parameter = PARAMETER_0  (default)